ray-project/ray/doc/source/rllib/core-concepts.rst

 What is it?
 ~~~~~~~~~~~

-The ``training_iteration`` function is an attribute of ``Trainer`` that dictates the execution of your algorithm.
+The ``training_iteration`` method is an attribute of ``Trainer`` that dictates the execution of your algorithm.
 Specifically, it is used to express how you want to
 coordinate the movement of samples and policy data across your distributed workers.

 **A user will need to modify this attribute of an algorithm if they want to